RaymondLoranger/persist_config/README.md

 read the file even when your app is a dependency.

-However you must include file `config/config.exs` in the package definition found in file `mix.exs`:
+However you must include file `config/config.exs` in the package definition of file `mix.exs`:

 ```elixir
 def project() do